globocom/pymigration/README.md

     $ pymigration --to=00.00.01

-If you don’t specify any version, use --up or --down, Pymigration will migrate the schema to the latest version available in the migrations directories specified in the config file.
+If you don’t specify any version, using --up or --down, Pymigration will migrate the schema to the latest version available in the migrations directories specified in the config file.